-9.2.2.
+10.2.2.
 Staff Screening Process

 The staff screening process will consist, at a minimum of: criminal reports / background checks; in-person interviews; and the requirement that all applicants must provide a comprehensive resume and contact info of several references.
+Staff should wear identification badges.